getporter/operator/docs/content/quickstart/_index.md

 ---
-title: QuickStart
+title: Porter Operator QuickStart
 description: Try out the Porter Operator!
+layout: single
 ---

-In this QuickStart you will learn how to install and use the Porter Operator on a non-production cluster.
+In this QuickStart you will learn how to install and use the [Porter Operator] on a non-production cluster.

+[Porter Operator]: /operator/

 # Prerequisites

 * [Install the latest Porter v1 prerelease][install-porter]
 * Docker, either a local installation or a remote Docker Host.
 * A Kubernetes cluster.
-[KinD] or Minikube works well.
+[KinD] or [Minikube] work well but follow the links for required configuration.
 * kubectl, with its kubeconfig configured to use the cluster.

 # Install the Operator